aexnimbus/aws-bootcamp-cruddur-2023/journal/week1.md

 ![flask7.png](assets/flask7_error%20in%20Internal500.png)

-- I also try this in my local ubuntu machine to debug first if the code have error
+- I also try this in my local ubuntu machine to debug first if the code have error, and json api was appeared in my web browser

 ![flask_push_thru%20error_local2.png](assets/flask_push_thru%20error_local2.png)